coderbee/DeepLearningCourse/Notes.md

  - Hyperparameter tuning: Use random points in the hyperparameter space, go from coarse to fine.
 This way each dimention gets to see many values reflected in the various random points.
  - Use the approproate scale while sampling hyperparameters.
 For eg it might be beneficial to choose a logarithmic scale for alpha, beta
  - *Train many models in parallel* if you have the time/computation, with different hyperparameters
+ - Batch Normalization
+ - Programing frameworks (like TensorFlow)
+    - The two main object classes in tensorflow are Tensors and Operators.
+        - Create a graph containing Tensors (Variables, Placeholders ...) and Operations (tf.matmul, tf.add, ...)
+        - Create a session, Initialize the session
+        - Run the session to execute the graph
+        - The backpropagation and optimization is automatically done when running the session